Course Description

 Geometry (9th - 10th grade)

 This course is heavily tested on in the standardized test community for colleges and covers lots of critical thinking therefore considered a very important subject in the high school math curriculum.
 We will build on their math knowledge by studying patterns and reasoning as well as many other topics including, proofs, lines, triangles, quadrilaterals, transformations, similarity, trigonometric ratios, circles, area, volume of various solids, etc. The text we will be using will give basic examples of the information taught in class for each section, so students are encouraged to take notes and ask questions during class and during the week via email, phone, or by designated personal sessions.
 Homework will be given following each class and will be graded for both accuracy and completion.
 Students will also be graded on quizzes, tests, and potential projects.
 Partial credit may be awarded on these if solid effort is shown with work to support their answers.
-Graphing calculators (Texas Instrument 83, 84, or N-Spire), graph paper, protractors, and compasses may be utilized occasionally during this course, but advanced notice will be given before they would be needed in class.
+Graphing calculators (Texas Instrument 83, 84, or N-Spire), graph paper, protractors, and compasses may be utilized occasionally during this course, but advanced notice will be given before they will be needed in class.
 Pre-requisite: Algebra 1

 Algebra 2 (10th - 11th grade)

 This course is a study of the complex number system and its properties, factorization, simplification of radicals and polynomials, linear and quadratic functions, graphs and equations, matrices, determinants, rational expressions, probability, and statistics, etc. The text we will be using will give basic examples of the information taught in class for each section, so students are encouraged to take notes and ask questions during class and during the week via email, phone, or by designated personal sessions.
 Homework will be given following each class and will be graded for both accuracy and completion.
 Students will also be graded on quizzes, tests, and potential projects.
 Partial credit may be awarded on these if solid effort is shown with work to support their answers.
-Graphing calculators (Texas Instrument 83, 84, or N-Spire), graph paper, protractors, and compasses may be utilized occasionally during this course, but advanced noticed will be given before they would be needed in class.
+Graphing calculators (Texas Instrument 83, 84, or N-Spire), graph paper, protractors, and compasses may be utilized occasionally during this course, but advanced noticed will be given before they will be needed in class.
 Pre-requisite: Algebra 1

 Precalculus (11th - 12th grade)